 What if I have to make money?

 Not everyone can work for free, but internships—particularly in certain fields—are often unpaid.
-The Career Development Center does have funds available to help support students who might otherwise be unable to complete an unpaid internship.
-These funds are provided through the generosity of Oberlin alumni, as well as through grants awarded to the college; more information regarding eligibility and the application process is available in the Funding for Summer Experiences section of the website.
-Stipend funds are limited, so start thinking about how to make your summer plans feasible as soon as possible.
+Career Exploration and Development (CED) does have funds available to help support students who might otherwise be unable to complete an unpaid internship.
+These funds are provided through the generosity of Oberlin alumni, as well as through grants awarded to the college; more information regarding eligibility and the application process is available in the Summer Experience Funding section of the website.
+Funding is limited, so start thinking about how to make your summer plans feasible as soon as possible.

-If you aren't eligible for a stipend, gaining internship experience may be more challenging, but is still feasible.
+If you aren't eligible for funding, gaining internship experience may be more challenging, but is still feasible.
 You may be able to find a part-time job, or one with flexible hours, so that you can still work a few hours each week at an internship.
-Looking for low-cost housing options through the Oberlin Alumni Network may also help reduce expenses.

 What is an internship?

 An internship is a fun and exciting way to put your liberal arts skills into action.
 Internships are a form of experiential learning; you learn about a career that interests you through direct experience in that field.
 Internships are similar to summer or part-time jobs in some ways; you work for an employer in a professional setting.
 However, internships are usually more substantial than part-time or summer jobs, and focus on the learning that takes place as a result of the work you're doing.
 Internships can help you: